Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_2_readme.md

 ## Create Active regions
 #### 1.Selecting the Substrate

+1. select the p-type substrate.
+2. create the buckets called as active regions.
+   1. Deposit a Sio2 on top of p substrate.(Insulator)
+   2. Deposit a Sio3 on top of p substrate.(Metal)
+   3. Deposit the layer of photo resist.
+   4. Deposit Mask-1 on top of the photo resist.
+   5. Apply the UV light to remove unwanted portions. now we have only protected portions where we have the P-well & N-well.
+   6. Now remove the Mask-1 on photo resist layer.
+   7. Next remove the photo resist layer.
+Because Si03 will acts as very good protection layer itself. here now sio3 is protecting sio2 from the growing mode.
+Which is on top of the active regions.
+   8. Place the whole thing in furnace means it is a place which works at very high temp upto 1000degrees.
+That helps grow the oxide in the other areas.
+   9. Remove the Sio3 using hot phosphoric acid.
+Now we will have only p sub & growing Sio2.
+   10. deposit layer of photo resist to define the areas which we have to protect.
+   11. Next cover the region which we are not preparing the well region with mask-2.
+   12. Expose the UV light  which we don't have mask-2, Photo resist will be removed.
+   13. Next Boron which is p type material is diffused into p substrate using ion implantation.
+P-well will be created.
+   14. Similarly do for creating for n-well.
+   15. Again keep this in the high temp furnace to diffuse borob and phosphorous(n type) into p-sub to form clear wells.
+This process is called Twintub process.

 **Substrate** --> On which we fabricate entire layout/design.
 Here we are selecting the p-type silicon substrate with high resistivity, low doping level compared to well doping.
 **Doping** --> It is a process of adding a impurity to a p-type substrate.